Welcome to the Open Bank Project PSD2 sandbox.

 - Double check parameters are spelt correctly (including http vs https etc.)

 - Avoid using trailing slashes, else, you would get a 404 error.
 Example:

-To get started with OBP and OAuth we recommend you use (and fork) one of our OAuth Starter SDKs.
-Alternatively, for a walkthrough example with sample code, please see here.
+If you want to use OBP with OAuth, we recommend you use (and fork) one of our OAuth Starter SDKs.
+If you are using this sandbox for a hackathon, we recommend you use Direct Login.
+For an OAuth walkthrough example with sample code, please see here.
 We use OAuth 1.0a.
 For deepish technical details of the flow see here